Failed Neck Surgery Is An Increasing Cause Of Mechanical Neck Pain.

 According to a 2004 report in the New England journal of Medicine, “Spinal-Fusion Surgery — The Case for Restraint”, spinal-fusion surgery is expensive, with the average hospital bill more than $34,000, excluding professional fees.
 A 2004 Cochrane systematic review reported the results of 14 studies that evaluated three comparisons of different fusion techniques for cervical degenerative disc disease and concluded that discectomy alone has a shorter operation time, hospital stay, and post-operative absence from work than discectomy with fusion with no statistical difference for pain relief and rate of fusion.

-For failed neck surgery, CT scanning is the most useful radiographic technique to evaluate a pseudoarthrosis, as it gives the best bony detail.
+For failed neck surgery, CT scanning is the most useful radiographic technique for evaluation as it gives the best bony detail.
 X-rays can help determine the extent of instability contributing to mechanical neck pain.
-Dealing with it is really a topic for surgeons, however, you can follow some of the same principles as in managing whiplash.
+Dealing with it is really a topic for surgeons, however, you can follow some of the same principles presented in managing whiplash.

 The next part focuses on Rheumatoid Neck Disorders, which can cause mechanical neck pain.